xtmtd/PLWS/README.md

 3) The final matrices, partition files and summary are placed in 4-loci_concat/

 Script3:
+1) Type 'sh script3_UCE_probe_design assemblies_folder', e.g. sh script3_UCE_probe_design.sh assemblies
-1) Copy all the genome assemblies to working_folder/DIR_ASSEMBLY/ and replace assembly name using "species_name.fa".
+2) Copy all the genome assemblies to a folder (e.g. assemblies/) and replace assembly name using "SPECIES_NAME.fa"
-2) Tools samtools, art, BBtools, faToTwoBit and stampy are used in this script and the former two are recommended to be installed in environmental paths.
+3) Tools art, BBtools, faToTwoBit and stampy, as well as PHYLUCE conda enviorment, are used and will be automatically checked prior to formal analyses in this script

 Script4:
 1) Prepare a probe set file (***.fasta) in the initial working folder.